kiranukamath/myblogsite/content/blog/fastai-multilabel-classification-using-kfold-cross-validation.md

 ---
 path: MultiLabel Classification using Kfold Cross Validation
-date: 2020-07-05T03:05:23.537Z
+date: 2020-07-18T03:05:23.537Z
 title: fastai MultiLabel Classification using Kfold Cross Validation
-description: fastai MultiLabel Classification using Kfold Cross Validation
+description: >-
+  fastai MultiLabel Classification using Kfold Cross Validation.
+The problem I have considered is Multi Label classification.
+In addition to having multiple labels in each image, the other challenge in this problem is the existence of rare classes and combinations of different classes.
 ---
 \#**Blog18**